When NIH funding slumps, the United States falls behind in innovation, competition, and power.

 The United States has long been the global leader in medical research but other nations are increasing their investments and catching up.
 Allowing the NIH budget to wither threatens our leadership on the world stage in science and innovation.
-NIH receives nearly 19 percent less funding today than it did in 2003.
+Adjusted for inflation, NIH currently receives nearly $5 billion less than it did in 2003.
 Congress has made great strides to close the gap in funding over the past several years but there still is work to be done.

 If current trends continue, China will outspend the U.S. on research and development by 2020.
 They are now investing $9 billion in genetic testing alone to beat us.
 We cannot afford to let America fall behind.
 Our long history of leadership and innovation in biomedical research has fueled our country’s economic competitiveness and global scientific leadership.
 But with NIH funding not keeping pace with inflation, we are experiencing a great American "brain drain" as bright, young scientists are forced to move overseas to pursue research careers, or leave the field altogether.

 The Threat of Falling Behind

 The erosion of NIH’s purchasing power since 2003 jeopardizes our ability to fund the most promising research ideas and retain the world’s best and brightest scientists – slowing our discovery of new treatments and cures for the deadliest diseases.
 Without restored funding for NIH, we won’t be able to fund promising research proposals that might reveal the roots of autism or the causes of cancer.